heybereket/oasis/README.md

 ## 🔨 Getting Started

-Checkout our [Documentation](/docs) for more information on how to get started with contributing/running parts of oasis!
+Take a look at our [Documentation](/docs) for more information on how to get started with contributing/running parts of oasis!

 ## 👋🏻 Maintainers